Vector Field Histogram (VFH)

 Cartesian Histogram Grid

-The robot creates a two-dimensional Cartesian grid of the immediate environment, where each cell holds a probability value representing obstacle density based on sensor readings.
+The robot builds a 2D Cartesian grid of its surroundings, with each cell showing obstacle probability based on sensor inputs.

 Polar Histogram